myokit/model-list/README.md

 (The above holds only for this overview file.
 The repository on the whole contains models of other cell types, models of single currents, and more.)

 Whether or not a modification counts as a "model" is entirely subjective.
-No strict criteria are used here, I just tried to make it useful.
+No strict criteria are used here, just try to make it useful.

 ### Sources
 Some papers with model lists or model comparison: